Fees and Deposit Limits6.8/10

 But if you invest $150,000 into Nest Wealth, the annual fee will only be $480, compared to Wealthsimple’s $600 (calculated at 0.40% annually):

 Clearly, as the account balance goes up, the more money you can save on fees.
 This is why we say Nest Wealth is best suited for high-net-worth Canadian investors.
+It’s also worth noting that Nest Wealth uses ETFs with a lower Management Expense Ratio (MER) than most, which means a potential for more growth down the line.

 We like the transparency of the subscription fees.
 We also like the zero minimum deposit.
 What we don’t like are the trading fees, which are capped at $100 per account annually.
 If you joined before November 5, 2018, you’ll be using Nest Wealth’s custodian National Bank Independent Network (NBIN), which charges a flat rate of $9.99 per trade.
 If you joined after that date, you’ll be using Fidelity Clearing Canada (FCC), who charges $7.99 per trade.
 Nest Wealth will shoulder trading fees above $100 (and cover your first account’s annual custodian fees,) but it’s important to be aware of this nonetheless.